This post was sponsored by the National Watermelon Promotion Board.

 Feel free to make the watermelon granita and serve it on its own, as a light dessert or a palette cleanser at your next fancy dinner party.
 It also makes a really refreshing snack after the gym.
 But I must say, serving the lime white chocolate pots de crème with the watermelon granita is pretty spectacular.

 Here's my recipe for watermelon granita "ice" and lime white chocolate pots de crème.
+If you prefer dark chocolate, try these chocolate pots de crème made with a combination of milk and dark chocolate and flavoured with tahini!.
 For more great watermelon recipes, be sure to check out the watermelon.org website.

 - 4 cups cubes of watermelon